The Tunnel Rats

 Taking the Fight to Them

 When the M1911 pistol was designed, it is unlikely that it was ever envisioned to be used in a dark, damp tunnel, not much wider than a man’s shoulders.
 But even in those unexpected parameters, the M1911 was very successful.
-Despite the muzzle blast and intense flash in the dark, the man-stopping power of the .45 ACP round was unchallenged.
-One shot was enough to end the argument.
+Despite the concussive blast and intense muzzle flash from the gun barrel in the dark, the man-stopping power of the .45 ACP round was unchallenged.
+One shot was enough to end many confrontations.

 Staying in the Light

 Do you want to own a pistol like these guys carried, but without having to go down into one of those nightmare tunnels?
 Then check out the Springfield Armory 1911 Mil-Spec .45 ACP.
-This pistol, part of a limited-time offering and priced at an MSRP of $549, gives you a pistol that offers the best of the classic 1911A1 pistol, but with some modern tweaks and upgrades.
+This pistol has a suggested retail price of $725.
+It gives you a pistol that offers the best of the classic 1911A1 pistol, but with some modern tweaks and upgrades.

 To ensure a long life of shooting, this 1911 features a carbon steel frame and slide, both forged (rather than cast) for extreme strength.
 While the overall design of the pistol hearkens back to the 1911A1 — from its spur hammer to its arched mainspring housing and short trigger — it has modern upgrades like a stainless steel match grade 5″ barrel, lowered and flared ejection port, and three-dot sights.
 An attractive Parkerized finish and a 7-round magazine rounds out the package.